dharmelolar/technical-writing-resources/README.md

 - [HackMD](https://hackmd.io/) ~ A collaborative markdown editor for sharing your articles and getting feedback from others.
 - [Copyscape](https://www.copyscape.com/) ~ Plagiarism checker
 - [MarkDoc](https://markdoc.io/) ~ A superset of Markdown for creating custom documentation websites.
 It was created by Stripe and made open source in May 2022.
+- [Wordtune](https://www.wordtune.com/) ~ Wordtune is  an AI- powered writing companion that rephrases your sentences to say exactly what you mean through clear, compelling, and authentic writing.

 ## Who pays technical writers